ravensgate-tux/banishing-negative-ritual/README.md

 <img src="banishing-layout.jpg" width="300">

-## 🕯️ 祈り（Invocation to Hekate for Protection）
+## 🕯️ 祈り（Invocation to Hekate for Banishing and Protection）

 > O Hekate, Keeper of the Threshold,
 > She who sees through shadows,